LouisAnhTran/llm-powered-contextual-search-and-summarization-backend/README.md

    ```
     docker-compose up --build
    ```
+  - The application (frontend) is running on port 8501.
+Please access it through [http://localhost:8501](http://localhost:8501)
   - To stop all running containers, press CTRL + C, then run:
   ```
     docker-compose down